meshi-team/project-zomboid-server/zomboid-server/docs/server_customization/2-server-general-config.md

 ## Description

-This document lists all the environment variables you can customize for Project Zomboid server configuration settings.
+This document lists all the environment variables you can customize for Project Zomboid server general configuration settings.
 These variables correspond to the server's `.ini` file and control general server behavior, gameplay mechanics, PvP settings, anti-cheat protection, and various multiplayer features.
 They allow you to configure your server without modifying any files, simply override them when starting your container.

 **All variables listed below can be customized using Docker's `-e` flag.**